Wild Atlantic Way

 The Wild Atlantic Way is Ireland’s iconic driving route.
 The entire route begins just before Malin Head in North Donegal which is Ireland’s most Northerly point and ends close to Ireland’s most Southerly point, Mizen Head in County Cork.

-This self-drive tour around the coast of Irelands spectacular Wild Atlantic Way is accessible through Shannon airport and is a 10 night tour based on exploring the highlights of this hauntingly beautiful coastal route.
+This self-drive tour around the coast of Irelands spectacular Wild Atlantic Way is accessible through Shannon airport and is a 10-night tour based on exploring the highlights of this hauntingly beautiful coastal route.

 The Wild Atlantic Way driving tour boasts the fact that it is the longest defined coastal route in the world, stretching for 2500km along Ireland’s western seaboard.
 During this tour guest will have the opportunity to experience the full extent of Irish traditions and the cultures that created them, all while tracking the rugged coastline of the Island and maybe even getting the chance to pick up a word or two of our own native language.

 The west coast of Ireland is without a doubt the most culture rich region in the country.
 Here the Gaelic culture thrives with much of the population still speaking Irish as their primary language.
 While much of Ireland has to some degree abandoned our native tongue there is no sign that will be happening along the west coast anytime soon.
 If anything it is the people and their devotion to their culture that might distract you from the wonderful sights to be seen.
-There people, although fiercely loyal to their own, will also welcome visitors with open arms and regale you with stories and the history of their homesteads.
-By day you will be kept busy trying to soak up as much of the local scenery as possible including the magnificent Cliffs of Moher, the Aran Islands, Killary Harbour and the stark Burren Landscape of County Clare as well as the Dingle Peninsula in Kerry.
+The people here, although fiercely loyal to their own, will also welcome visitors with open arms and regale you with stories and the history of their homesteads.
+By day you will be kept busy trying to soak up as much of the local scenery as possible including the magnificent Cliffs of Moher, the Aran Islands, Killary Harbor and the stark Burren Landscape of County Clare as well as the Dingle Peninsula in Kerry.
 By night rest your weary bones by a roaring turf fire or by having a pint and chatting to the locals in any one of the numerous welcoming pubs to be found along the Wild Atlantic Way.
-You can also bet on their being plenty of traditional music and maybe a dance or two for you to enjoy during your stay.
+You can also bet on there being plenty of traditional music and maybe a dance or two for you to enjoy during your stay.

 As your tour nears its conclusion you will spend your final night in Galway city, the City Of The Tribes as it is sometimes called.
 Although this bustling metropolis is a world away from the small coastal villages which you will have paid visits to, it is almost certainly the perfect way to bring your vacation to a close.
 This city of culture is one that stands out among many as it is the only large city in which you will hear Irish spoken on the streets.
-If nothing else catches your ear in this vibrant city at least you will leave our little Island with the sense of culture we here are so proud of.
+If nothing else catches your ear in this vibrant city at least you will leave our little Island with the sense of culture we are so proud of.

 Overnights for this tour: